moss-l/bhs-js-testing/boolean-simplification.md

 and `false` Booleans and expressions that evaluate to those values, Boolean expressions.

-But despite our intuitive familiarity with practical logic when it comes time to render these statements in code, many new programmers get lost in a maze of `if` statements and expressions that seem way more complex than ought to be needed to answer fairly simple questions.
+But despite our intuitive familiarity with practical logic, when it comes time to render these statements in code many new programmers get lost in a maze of `if` statements and expressions that seem way more complex than ought to be needed to answer fairly simple questions.

 Luckily there are a few simple techniques for simplifying Boolean expressions that will let us tame this complexity.
 Let’s examine them